 The post-pandemic way of living, the so-called new normal, takes up the world’s attention.
-In recent weeks, we have been signaled by the government to shift the way we functioned thoroughly since it is predicted that there will be other bigger yet inescapable events we will face sooner: climate change and the civilization leap to the internet of things.
-In such a world, the ability to think creatively, to imagine novel solutions to survival threats, are proven to be our vital asset.
+In recent weeks, we have been signaled by the government to shift the way we functioned thoroughly since it is predicted that there will be other more enormous yet inescapable events we will face sooner: climate change and the civilization leap to the internet of things.
+In such a world, the ability to think creatively, to imagine novel solutions to survival threats are proven to be our vital asset.
 That is why people from Rakuna are thinking about creating campus recruiting software.
 That is true.
-Many businesses are start changing their mindset to prepare for an uncertain and complex environment.
-We compile those mindsets as follows:
+Many businesses are starting to change their mindset to prepare for an uncertain and complex environment.
+We compile those mindsets in the new normal as follows:

 It is no longer a secret that since stone-age, we mend to thrive on adapting to survive.
 The evolution of the brain is the most obvious example of how we evolve to adapt.
 Now, with planetary warming plus the virus spread, human adaptability is likely to face its biggest test.
-Every societal component is regularly wearing masks, work from home, distancing, applying an excess sanitization, and screening protocols.
+Every societal component regularly wears masks, works from home, distancing, applying excess sanitization and screening protocols.

 Pandemic forces us to replace rules, regulations, and habits that we glorified in the past.
 Let’s say a 9-5 WFO routine.
 We have all had to acknowledge the benefits of flexible working, and to the naysayers’ surprise, it works pretty well.
 In many cases, WFH is more efficient.
 We have all clawed back time that was sacrificed to the daily commute, and despite the challenges of home educating, the benefits to parents have been indisputable.

-The key is on our courage to swift policy, since a new problem will never be solved with an old method.
+Our courage to the swift policy is the key since a new problem will never be solved with an old method.
 Do we want to return to the old business norm that produced millions of workers who only paycheck away from bankruptcy?
 Should we re-embrace the fragile economic model that it crumbled as soon as city centers are locked down?
 Are we delighted with what we had before?
 Rapid changes in economics, science, technology, and politics due to coronavirus have ensured that none of us has seen a stable, steady-state in our lifetimes.

 The experience here isn’t merely in a virtual way, but rather, the real one.
-Equipment like earphones, laptops, smartphones, software, streaming media, and wi-fi connection is now inseparable with our routines.
-With upgrading those techs, we can scaleup our performance so our tasks can be done more quickly.
+Equipment like earphones, laptops, smartphones, software, streaming media, and wi-fi connection is now inseparable from our routines.
+By upgrading those techs, we can scale up our performance so our tasks can be done more quickly.
 Tech provides us education or career growth benefit, and to some extent, it fills in a hole in an emergency or business continuation strategy.

 We need to think twice in terms of spending money on an investment.
-If you are a business owner, it seems that you have to reconsider before building a lavish workspace for your employees.
-Instead of throwing your revenue stream for such assets, just like Google, you can facilitate your employees with grants $1000 for their better remote space.
+If you are a business owner, it seems that you have to reconsider before building a perfect workspace for your employees.
+Instead of throwing your revenue stream for such assets, just like Google, you can facilitate your employees with grants of $1000 for their better small space.

 Businesses that don’t invest in what is worth in the 21st century will have a hard time keeping up with the competition.
-Whether a startup or an established small business, both should always be on the lookout for the next big innovation, not just to stay in the game but to build the next billion-dollar business.
+Whether a startup or an established small business, both should always be on the lookout for the next significant innovation, not just to stay in the game but to build the next billion-dollar company.

-Next, an emergency refund has taken an essential place.
+Next, an emergency refund has taken an important place.
 This crisis has shown us how fast a job loss or health setback can occur, and such events can wreck-havoc on our financial lives.
-It is in line with the way debt works, which means it is always best to get out of debt as quickly as possible, and the less debt we have in an economic crisis the better.
-That namely debt management indeed will lead to a solid balance sheet.
-In times when things aren’t going well, with a solid balance sheet, a company can cover its dividend for at least a short time during a temporary disruption to its operations.
+It is in line with the way debt works, which means it is always best to get out of debt as quickly as possible, and the less debt we have in an economic crisis, the better.
+That, namely, debt management indeed will lead to a solid balance sheet.
+When things aren’t going well, with a solid balance sheet, a company can cover its dividend for at least a short time during a temporary disruption to its operations.

-We have to understand our own mental state.
+We have to understand our mental state.
 Among us, some may be struggling with fatigue, frustration, sadness, grief, ongoing headaches, eye strain, sleep disturbance, and anxiety of adjusting.
 The so-called FOMO and always online culture are the thresholds of those issues.
-A full 21% of youth are defined as heavy media users who spend more than 16 hours with digital media a day.
+A complete 21% of youth are heavy media users who spend more than 16 hours with digital media a day.
 We are bored to death staring at screens, checking messages compulsively, and undergoing glitchy video conferences.
-Then there, a heightened sense of euphoria involved in computer and internet activities, and are unquestionably bad for our well-being.
+Then there, a heightened sense of euphoria involved in computer and internet activities is unquestionably bad for our well-being.

 To make this easier, we can create a list of off-screen activities that make us feel good in the new normal situation.
 For example: going for a walk, meditating or praying, playing an instrument, cooking, or reading a book.
 All in all, despite this extraordinary circumstance, doing an outdoor activity and making a close bonding with our friends are still relevant.

-Much has said about how things will never be the same, and how disruptive and painful the adjustment will be.
+Much has been said about how things will never be the same and how disruptive and painful the adjustment will be.
 It is all correct.
-In RRGraph, we do follow a set of health protocols, formulate hybrid work regulations, and so on to move forwards.
-How about you?
+In RRGraph, we follow a set of health protocols, formulate hybrid work regulations, and move forward.
+How about you in this new normal situation?
 What are your strategies in this new normal?
 Drop it in the comment below.